n1dddd/snake-client/README.md

 The classic game of snake where a player controls a long, thin creature, which roams around on a bordered plane, picking up food (or some other item), trying to avoid hitting its own tail or the edges of the playing area.
 Each time the snake eats a piece of food, its tail grows longer, making the game increasingly difficult.

+This is a client sided download, ensure that you have the server side running in parallel.

 ## Purpose

 **This project was made by [Daniel Seniv](https://github.com/n1dddd) and was completed as part of the [Lighthouse Labs](https://github.com/lighthouse-labs) curriculum.**